Menlo-Atherton Little League

 You will sign up for games via our website depending on your schedule.
 We expect you to umpire a minimum of 3 games per season.
 Our only requirement: if you sign up, you must show up.

 · When do umpires get paid?

 Umpires get paid by mailed check, twice per season.

 · What if I get sick and can't make a game I signed up for?

 Not a problem, but we ask for 48 hours notice so we can find a replacement.

 Yes!
 And we need you!
 This year, we're implementing a parent umpire program, where we select a few great moms and dads who are willing to go through the above training, and are committed to help keep our league running.

 - Umpire weekday games where we have the biggest gaps.

 - Be "on call" for weekend backfills.
 On any given weekend, an umpire gets sick or can't make a game.
 Volunteer umpires will be on an email list to cover games if they are available.

 This is a great opportunity to have a wonderful parent-child umpire experience.
-Join your child in being an MA-LL umpire.
+Join your child in being an M-A Little League umpire.